 All POS is smart

 The greatest advantage of a wine POS system is that it allows for the easy capture of data.
 This can be either customer data – for example, email addresses and purchase history – or it can be business insights such as finding out which is the busiest days of the week, most popular products etc.

-Traditionally, it has been hard to capture this data in a meaningful way and wineries have had to do without the insights it can offer.
-However, when used properly, the data that your POS collects can help you to understand where your time is best spent in your business to allow it to grow.
+Traditionally, it has been hard to capture this data in a meaningful way and wineries have had to do it manually.
+Anyone who's worked in the service industry can tell you that every day is different, and yet they can all meld into one.
+When used correctly, the data that your POS collects can help you to understand where your time is best spent in your business to allow it to grow.

 POS is Ongoing

 Unlike cash registers where you will need to buy a new one to upgrade features, the vast majority of modern POS exists on the cloud.
 This allows companies to roll out new features as they are built, with limited involvement from their vendors.
 While there is normally a month cost involved, being constantly up to date can have huge benefits for your business.